lin-j/lin-j.github.io/_pages/about.md

 News
 ------
+* Jun 2021 - 1 paper got accepted to MICCAI 2021.
+Congrats to Yu Yang.
 * Mar 2021 - 2 papers got accepted to CVPR 2021.
 Congrats to Tianyi and Hu Peng.
 * Feb 2021 - 1 paper got accepted to DAC 2021 - Ranked #1 conference in Computer Hardware Design.
 Congrats to Chunyun and Wang Zhe.
 * Feb 2021 - 1 paper got accepted to IEEE T-MM.
 Congrats to Huijing.